 See below for three sections, divided into salads, soups and stews, and other mains, all made with springtime ingredients.
 The salads and soups are filling meals and make great dinners as is.
+Every recipe includes storage instructions so you can make it ahead or freeze for later.

 This summer strawberry salad is packed with the best of the season – early summer berries, fresh greens, herbs, and flowers.
 It's spring in a bowl, with lentils and a sweet strawberry vinaigrette.